dbkblk/rand_helper_tools/importer/README.md

 If the file is "import/fr/A_New_Dawn_Concept_Civ4GameText.xml», then it will only check «A_New_Dawn_Concept_Civ4GameText.xml» in root folder instead of checking all files in root folder.

 If you have duplicated tags and don't want to use the sort function, it is recommended to use this function.

+# HOW TO USE THE TRANSLATIONS TOOLS:

+## Requirements:
+- A valid account of Transifex (free).
+- Initialize your credentials of Transifex on your PC.
+Just double-click on "translations_initialize_transifex.bat" and fill in your user/password when asked.
+It will create a ".transifexrc" file in your user directory of Windows.
+You only have to do this the first time.

+## How to update the translations:
+- Execute "translations_download_latest.bat" to start downloading latest translations.
+If none are more recent than those already into the "lang" subfolder, it will only skip downloading.
+- Execute "translations_import_latest.bat".
+It might takes some time.
+The program will check for the language folders into the "lang" subfolder then import the languages files which are compatible into the main files.
+The resulting files will be pasted into the subfolder "imported/".
+- For each language updated, a report is generated (report_LANG.xml).
+Open it to check what has been updated.
+- Then just copy the updated text files back into the mod folder.

+## How to push new mod strings into the server:
+Now done automatically through Afforess server.
+No need for any operation to update the translation platform.
+A script has been create in the first place "translations_update_english_strings.bat", thought I do not recommend to use it.

+dbkblk, 2015-09